Gaetz/SDL-OpenGL/README.md

 }
 ```

 The `program` field must name the output exe file.
-The `miDebuggerPath` should point to the gdb exe.
+The `miDebuggerPath` shall point to the gdb exe.

 # Try your game